 Lesson: While self-evaluations may sound empowering or inclusive, they are almost always a waste of time and may do more harm than good.
-If it’s feedback you want, ask the employee how you are doing as their leader and what you can do to help further develop their skills or their career.
+If it’s the feedback you want, ask the employee how you are doing as their leader and what you can do to help further develop their skills or their career.

 Area #3: Do not ask employees to evaluate their peers.

 Lesson: No one likes or appreciates peer evaluations because “peer” means “work with.”
 Hopefully, you are building a culture of support and respect.
-So anyone who is willing to say critical things about their peers often have a personal agenda and how much can you trust that?
+So anyone who is willing to say critical things about their peers often has a personal agenda and how much can you trust that?
 It does not matter how strongly you claim that the evaluations are confidential, people always figure out who said what about whom.

 Knowing employee performance inside-out is important.
 Great leaders truly know the people they lead.
-Do not comprise team trust by using peer to peer evaluations.
+Do not comprise team trust by using peer-to-peer evaluations.

 (This is part of our Leadership Coaching Series.)